 Next we describe the general experimental conditions followed by the details and results of the experiments pertaining to each of the above listed settings.

 4.3.
 Setup of the experiments

-In this section we outline the general setup for the experiments.
-We highlight the limitations of our current implementation, explain how we deal with sparse-data problems and define the evaluation methodology.
+In this section we explain the limitations of the current implementation and define the evaluation methodology.